Bete Grise: Geography and location

-The Northern half of the beach is easily accessible by paved road.
-The Southern half of the beach, Bete Grise South, is most easily reached by boat and is part of a designated wildlife refuge.
-The Beach is bisected by the dredged Mendota boat channel.
-The historic Mendota Light House is restored in private hands on Bete Gris South.
+Bete Grise Beach is located off US Highway 41, on a peninsula between the inland lake Lac La Belle and Lake Superior, on the Keweenaw Peninsula of the Upper Peninsula of Michigan.
+The northern half of the beach is easily accessible by paved road.
+The southern half of the beach, Bete Grise South, is most easily reached by boat and is part of two designated nature preserves: the Bete Grise Nature Preserve and the Bete Grise Wetlands Nature Preserve.
+The beach is bisected by the dredged Mendota Ship Canal.
+The historic Bete Grise (Mendota) Light is restored and in private hands on Bete Gris South.